 Depending on your financial situation, a big tax windfall can have a major impact on your financial well-being.
 But the question every refund recipient faces is what you should do with that cash.
 Here are seven possibilities.

-According to the IRS, roughly 72% of taxpayers received a refund in 2019, with an average haul of $2,869.
+According to the IRS, as of March 26, 2021, roughly 56.5 million taxpayers received a refund for 2021 so far, with an average haul of $2,902.
 Depending on your financial situation, that kind of windfall can have a major impact.
 But the question every refund recipient faces is what you should do with that cash.

 Millions of Americans have joined the ranks of the unemployed due to the COVID-19 outbreak.
 Many will likely use their tax refunds, as well as federal stimulus checks, to tide them over until they can get back to work.